LkeMitchll/Dotfiles/README.md

 I run all of this in [Kitty](https://github.com/kovidgoyal/kitty) on macOS.

-Use [Hasklig](https://github.com/i-tu/Hasklig) to take full advantage of ligatures.
+Use [Fira Code](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) to take full advantage of ligatures.

 ## Requirements